-The Council of the National Museum of Australia (the accountable authority) is pleased to present the 2020–21 Corporate Plan.
-The plan covers the reporting periods 2020–21 to 2023–24, as required under paragraph 35 (1) (b) of the Public Governance, Performance and Accountability Act 2013 (Cth).
+The Council of the National Museum of Australia (the accountable authority) is pleased to present the Museum’s 2023–24 Corporate Plan.
+The plan covers the reporting periods 2023–24 to 2026–27, as required under paragraph 35 (1) (b) of the Public Governance, Performance and Accountability Act 2013 (Cth).

-The Corporate Plan is the primary planning document for the Museum and outlines the activities the Museum will undertake over the course of the financial year and forward estimates period to achieve its purposes.
-The Museum delayed publication of its 2020–21 Corporate Plan due to the complexities of determining the ongoing social and economic impact of COVID-19 on its operations, and the need to develop accurate performance measures which reflect the environment in which the Museum is expected to operate in future financial years.
+The Corporate Plan is the primary planning document for the Museum.
+It outlines the activities the Museum will undertake over the course of the current financial year and forward estimates period to achieve our purpose, and the way in which the outcomes of these activities will be measured and assessed.

-We look forward to presenting performance results for the year in the annual performance statements contained in the 2020–21 Annual Report.
+We look forward to presenting performance results for the year in the annual performance statements contained in the Museum’s 2023–24 Annual Report.

 Chair of Council